Risk Response Strategies for Negative Risks (Threats)

 In the risk acceptance strategy, the project team decides to recognize the risk and not take any action if the risk does not arise.

-Note that accept risk response strategy can be used for both negative and positive risks.
+Note that accept strategy can be used for both negative and positive risks.

-In this article we discuss risk response strategies for negative risks or threats.
-In brief, there are five risk response strategies to deal with negative risks.
-Choosing the right strategy depends on the risk .
+Basically there are five risk response strategies to deal with negative risks.
+Choosing the right strategy depends on risk .
 You can use the mitigation strategy if the risk is controllable by your team.
 If employing a third party is a better solution to manage the risk, you can select the transfer strategy.
 If it is possible to avoid risk, you can select the avoid strategy depending on the circumstances.
-If it is not possible to respond the risk or the risk is not critical, you will accept the risk and manage it only if it happens.
+If it is not possible to respond to the risk or the risk is not critical, you will accept the risk and manage it only if it happens.
 A risk register should be prepared at early stages of a project and it should be updated throughout the entire life cycle of a project.
-Risk response strategies should be clearly defined in the risk register for a successfull risk management.
+Risk response strategies should be clearly defined in the risk register for successful risk management.